-The mean body weight change of Osmanabadi does as influenced by probiotic supplementation is presented in Table 2.
-During the prepartum period, the body weight gain was higher in the probiotic-supplemented groups (T2: 1.99 kg and T3: 2.17 kg) as compared to the control (T1: 1.48 kg), indicating significantly better (P < 0.05) nutrient utilization and metabolic efficiency in treated does.
-The initial minor gains observed during week IV (0.32–0.39 kg) suggest that the response to probiotic feeding began gradually before kidding.
-After kidding, all does experienced a decline in body weight due to parturition stress and the onset of lactation, but the loss was less pronounced in the probiotic groups (T2: –5.51 kg, T3: –5.90 kg) compared to control (–4.56 kg), though statistically non-significant.
-During the postpartum period, does in T3 exhibited significantly higher recovery (0.34 kg) compared to T2 (0.30 kg) and control (0.24 kg), reflecting faster restoration of body reserves and improved rumen function.
+The mean body weight change of Osmanabadi does as influenced by probiotic supplementation, as presented in Table 2.
+During the prepartum period, the body weight gain was higher in the probiotic-supplemented groups as compared to the control, indicating significantly better (P < 0.05) nutrient utilization and metabolic efficiency in treated does.
+The initial minor gains observed during week IV suggest that the response to probiotic feeding began gradually before kidding.
+After kidding, all does experienced a decline in body weight due to parturition stress and the onset of lactation, but the loss was less pronounced in the probiotic groups compared to the control, though statistically non-significant.
+During the postpartum period, does in T3 exhibited significantly higher recovery compared to T2 and control, reflecting faster restoration of body reserves and improved rumen function.
 The better performance of probiotic-fed does may be attributed to enhanced microbial activity and stabilization of rumen fermentation, leading to improved feed digestibility and energy balance.
 During the prepartum period, does in T2 and T3 groups gained more weight than the control, indicating better nutrient utilization and preparation for the upcoming lactation.
 After kidding, all does experienced body weight loss due to negative energy balance; however, the probiotic-supplemented does, particularly those in T3, showed faster recovery from this negative energy balance, suggesting improved rumen function, metabolic stability, and more efficient energy utilization.

 3.2 Kid Growth Performance